aidanc1266/apcsa-freedom-project/blog/entry03.md

 Continuing off of the last [blog](https://github.com/aidanc1266/apcsa-freedom-project/blob/main/blog/entry02.md), I added a few new items, both blocks and materials.
 I added two new material items.
 The methodology for creating these items can be referenced in [Blog 2](https://github.com/aidanc1266/apcsa-freedom-project/blob/main/blog/entry02.md).
-A big thanks to my friend, [Alex Xiao](alexx4@nycstudents.net), for creating the art for these two items.
+A big thanks to my friend, Alex Xiao (alexx4@nycstudents.net), for creating the art for these two items.
 - Ruby

   ![2024-02-10_01 34 06](https://github.com/aidanc1266/apcsa-freedom-project/assets/145048443/402a3ad4-7e1e-4ff9-a213-95ae4f1c80ef)